[Importing corpus data to Korp: technical documentation]

 Sentence is the (default) context of a match in the KWIC concordance in Korp, whereas the enclosing paragraph is shown in the context view.
 (If a corpus has no paragraphs, also the context view shows sentences.)
 A text is a logical unit with common characteristics and metadata, such as the same writer and timestamp.
 It may be, for example, a single message on a discussion forum, an article in a magazine or a complete novel.
 It is a matter of decision what constitutes a text; for example, in OCR’d newspapers and magazines without article boundaries marked, a text might be one issue or one page.

-Note that all tokens should be within sentence structures; otherwise Korp will not show them and some processing tools, such as the parser will fail.
-For example, if the text contains headings, they should be enclosed in sentence structures, with perhaps the attribute type having value heading, instead of inventing a distinct structure for headings.
+Note that all tokens should be within text and sentence structures; otherwise Korp will not show them and some processing tools, such as the parser will fail.
+Moreover, if the data has paragraphs, each sentence should be inside a paragraph.
+For example, if the text contains headings, they should be enclosed in sentence structures (and also paragraph if the data has paragraphs), with perhaps the attribute type having value heading, instead of inventing a distinct structure for headings.

 Attributes of structures